Automationqa0710/new-test/README.md

- # 6 items about me
+ # 4 items about me

  - I love Git
  - I like this lesson
  - I have a cat
  - I like a cup of tea

  - I like study

  - I have a cat

    16.05.2024

+   I like study